dimwight/react-rollup/README.md

 - How can Rollup cope with React?
 - Doesn't like TS import style
-- Can't refer to outside bundles
+- Can't refer to outside bundle